Hiroko Kuwata

 Hiroko Kuwata (桑田寛子; born 18 December 1990) is a Japanese tennis player.

-Kuwata has won seven singles titles and 20 doubles titles on the ITF Circuit.
+Kuwata has won one WTA 125 doubles title, as well as seven singles and 24 doubles titles on the ITF Women's Circuit.
 On 9 May 2016, she reached her best singles ranking of world No. 150.
 On 13 July 2015, she peaked at No. 112 in the WTA doubles rankings.

 Career

-Kuwata made her WTA Tour debut at the 2014 Citi Open, having entered the qualifying tournament and defeating Sanaz Marand and Stéphanie Dubois for a spot in the main draw.
-She was thereby pitted against world No. 45 Alison Riske and defeated the American in straight sets, losing five games in the process.
-It was Kuwata's first main-draw win at the WTA level.
+Kuwata made her WTA Tour debut at the 2014 Washington Open, having entered the qualifying tournament and defeating Sanaz Marand and Stéphanie Dubois for a spot in the main draw.
+She was thereby pitted against world No. 45, Alison Riske, and defeated the American in straight sets, losing five games in the process.
+It was Kuwata's first main-draw win at the WTA Tour-level.
 She also competed in the doubles event, partnering with Kurumi Nara to defeat Nicola Slater and Emily Webley-Smith in the first round.
 The Japanese advanced to the final of the event, losing to Shuko Aoyama and Gabriela Dabrowski.

+Partnering with Jessica Failla, Kuwata won the doubles title at the WTA 125 2024 Barranquilla Open, defeating Quinn Gleason and Ingrid Martins in the final.